-As the tobacco industry has evolved, classic products have met newer versions while different cultures have exchanged local smoking traditions with one another, creating a continual growth and demand of tobacco products and accessories across the globe, but this never stopped with just the consumer, tobacco merchants and stores have experienced their own changes and growth with new products and the shift to an e Commerce society.
+As the tobacco industry has evolved, classic products have met newer versions while different cultures have exchanged local smoking traditions with one another, creating a continual growth and demand for tobacco products and accessories across the globe, but this never stopped with just the consumer, tobacco merchants and stores have experienced their own changes and growth with new products and the shift to an e-Commerce society.
 Making payments online has become easier for customers while it has become more difficult for merchants in the tobacco industry, a combination of changes to bank acceptance standards along with federal and local laws restricting the sale of tobacco products, the need for reliable tobacco merchant accounts has never been more.

 The tobacco industry is enormous; generating an estimated $750 Billion a year in global revenue from the over 20% of the world’s adult population that smokes and consumes over 5 and half trillion cigarettes annually and there is no expected slow down in the near future as predictions are pointing for those numbers to potentially double in the next few years.
-Add the anticipated growth in the tobacco industry to the robust and ever-increasing global e commerce industry, its apparent that merchants will need a way to satisfy their online customers in addition to any retail customers they currently serve.
+Add the anticipated growth in the tobacco industry to the robust and ever-increasing global e-commerce industry, it’s apparent that merchants will need a way to satisfy their online customers in addition to any retail customers they currently serve.

 While many merchants and businesses have emerged and expanded to meet the growing demand of the tobacco industry, many have been met with difficulty in finding tobacco merchant accounts, changing bank guidelines and business models have forced many to payment processors to shy away from accepting tobacco merchant accounts, leaving a large void for tobacco merchants in need of a reliable payment processor.
-This need for tobacco payment processing services has been filled by many niche payment service providers, including companies that specialize in tobacco and other high risk merchant account industries but with so many options available, how can merchants differentiate between different tobacco merchant accounts and providers?
+This need for tobacco payment processing services has been filled by many niche payment service providers, including companies that specialize in tobacco and other high-risk merchant account industries but with so many options available, how can merchants differentiate between different tobacco merchant accounts and providers?

 Tobacco Merchant Accounts Table of Contents